Katwa Junction railway station: Gauge conversion

 The Bardhaman–Katwa line, after conversion from narrow gauge to electrified broad gauge, was opened to the public on 12 January 2018.

-The track from Katwa to Ahmedpur line after conversion from narrow gauge to broad gauge, was opened to the public on 24 May 2018.
+Additionally, the Ahmedpur-Katwa railway line, converted from narrow gauge to electrified broad gauge, was inaugurated for public use on May 24, 2018.

 Electrification

 Electrification of the Bandel–Katwa line was completed with 25 kV AC overhead system in 1994–96.

 Narrow-gauge travel

 Here is a description of narrow-gauge travel (now closed):